SalomePlatform/sat/doc/src/index.rst

    :scale: 100 %
    :align: center

-.. note:: This documentation is under construction.
+.. warning:: This documentation is under construction.

 The **Sa**\ lome\ **T**\ ools (sat) is a suite of commands that can be used to perform operations on SALOME_.